Online Safety (Click on the links to find out more. Please note: links are external)

 The Northamptonshire Safeguarding Children Board produce regular E-safety newsletters which can be found here.

-Links and guidance on how to make sure our children stay safe when using technology.
+Links and guidance on how to make sure our children stay safe when using technology can be found on our e-safety page here.

 If you or your children ever have any issues which relate to the Internet safety of our pupils please do not hesitate to contact your class teacher.